AdaCore/uwrap/documentation/tutorial/tutorial.rst

 we're performing a textual check to the full name of the C char type, which corresponds to the pattern generated by fdump-ada-specs.
-We're also then describing a condition where we don't want to apply this transformation, if the defining name of the parameter is exactly "leaveMeAlone".
+We're also then describing a condition where we don't want to apply this transformation, if the defining name of the parameter is exactly x"leaveMeAlone".
 If all these conditions match, then ``wrap chars_into_string ()`` will apply the preset transformation from C string to Ada string.